|■Leitz Canada ELMAR 65mm F/3.5 Type 1 [Visoflex]||P||4 - 3||E41||1960 ●|

 Sorry, no additional information is available.

-Replacement lens cap, chrome plated, for the 65mm ELMAR.
+Replacement lens cap, black finish, for the 65mm ELMAR.

 Replacement rear cover for the 65mm ELMAR.